Woolwich Power Station: Electricity output

 Electricity output from Woolwich power station was as follows.

-Woolwich power station annual electricity output GWh.

 Closure

 The station closed on 30 October 1978 with a generating capacity of 57 megawatts.
 One chimney was demolished by hand in 1978, and the remaining two by explosives in 1979.
 The site of the main power station building then became the Waterfront Leisure Centre car park; part of the coaling jetty remains.
 Around 2020 the car park was sold to Berkeley homes and it became part of the Royal Arsenal development.
 Ultimately the whole leisure centre will be relocated to General Gordon square.